Debraheem/pyfortmesa/tests/mesa/README.md

 tests/mesa/run_eos_from_saved_model.sh --with-mesa --thread-sweep --physics eos-kap --warmup 1 --repeat 5
 ```

-kap timings include the eos electron-state call required by `kap_get`.
+kap timings include the eos electron state call required by `kap_get`.
 The
 `eos-kap` timing uses the combined wrapper, so eos is evaluated once per zone
 and then feeds kap.